dudexino/vscode-tpl/README.md

 This software is based on existing extension for Atom editor https://github.com/trianglesis/language-tplpre

 ## Installation
-* Download the Copy the extension into the `<user home>/.vscode/extensions` folder and restart Visual Studio Code.
+* Download and copy the extension into the `<user home>/.vscode/extensions` folder and restart Visual Studio Code.

 > Note: I will publish the extension to VSCode marketplace later